RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 Remember we have 300+ students and everybody have their own constraints and personal circumstances (family, work, travel, holidays, etc.).
 It would be TOTALLY impossible for us to cater for each individual circumstances, we just do not have the bandwidth (and we educators also have our lives...).

 What you can do is to **apply for SPC early in advance**, and provide your evidence for such request.
-If granted, you will be allowed to take a new assessment in the **DEFERRED ASSESSMENT** period.
+For final assessments after the semester, if granted, you will be allowed to take a new assessment in the **DEFERRED ASSESSMENT** period.
 For Semester 2, it is often early December.
 Please check the [Academic Calendar][RMIT-CALENDAR] of the year to know when exactly those assessment will be running.
 It is good you are thinking ahead on this, **good luck!**

 [AIMA-BOOK]: https://aima.cs.berkeley.edu/global-index.html
 [FORUM-FAQ]: https://docs.google.com/document/d/1HdrY91LIPRZOEni_jsCwmN8Oc8MrUzljen6qHzbtQeU/edit?usp=sharing